Skip to Content

 Of course they will not be as crisp as a fresh pepper when they thaw.
 However, they are great to use in recipes such as soups, stews, casseroles and more!

 In the freezer we store sliced bell peppers, whole hot peppers and roasted red peppers.
-We even store cooked stuffed bell peppers for an easy to warm up meal in the middle of winter!
+We even store cooked stuffed bell peppers for an easy comfort food meal in the middle of winter!

 Sliced Bell Peppers